Why Seaborn?

 Bar Plots: Comparing Categories

-Bar plots are everywhere, and there’s a good reason for that.
-When you need to compare average values across categories, nothing beats a well-designed bar chart for immediate visual impact.
+When you need to compare average values across categories, nothing beats a well-designed bar chart.
+Let’s work with an employee dataset:

 # Load data